Truck Driver Hours

 • Driving — Time spent at the controls of a commercial motor vehicle (CMV) in operation, whether driving or sitting in traffic.

-Hours of Service Rules and Exceptions
+DOT Hours of Service Rules and Exceptions

-Hours of Service Rules
+Truck Driver Hours of Service Rules

-• 11-Hour Rule — How many hours a day can a truck driver drive?
+• 11-Hour Rule — How many hours a day a truck driver can drive.
 This rule sets the maximum at no more than 11 hours following 10 consecutive hours off-duty.

 • 14-Hour Rule — After coming on duty, a driver may not drive beyond the 14th consecutive hour, and cannot resume driving without taking a 10-hour break.
+An example of this would be a driver loading the truck and refueling it for 3.5 hours.
+When the 14th hour hits, even though the driver has only driven 10.5 hours, the driver must stop and have a break for 10 hours.

 • 30-Minute Break Rule — A driver is required to take one 30-minute break every eight hours of driving time.